Affiliate links on Android Authority may earn us a commission. Learn more.

-Autofocus technology is one of the key pillars of mobile photography, ensuring crisp, clean captures of even the fastest moving subjects.
+Autofocus technology is one of the key pillars of mobile photography, ensuring crisp, clean captures of even the fastest-moving subjects.
 But did you know that autofocus comes in a variety of types?
-Today we’re going to dive into Phase Detection autofocus (PDAF), one of the most common types of autofocus.
+Today we’ll dive into Phase Detection autofocus (PDAF), one of the most common types of autofocus.

 A lot of modern smartphone cameras have Phase Detection autofocus.
 It’s both faster and more accurate than classic contrast detection.
 Contrast detection is the simplest and cheapest form of autofocus, but also the slowest and least accurate with moving subjects.
 So what makes PDAF so much better?

 What is PDAF, and how does it work?

 The simplest way to understand how PDAF works is to think about light passing the camera lens at the very extreme edges.
 When in perfect focus, light from even these extremes of the lens will refract back to meet at an exact point on the camera sensor.
 This focus/meeting point being set in front of, or behind the image sensor, causes a blurry image.
 Adjusting the lens to change this focal point is precisely how camera focusing works.

 These photodiodes are physically masked such that light from only one side of the lens reaches it.
 This produces left-looking and right-looking pixels on a single image sensor, giving us our two images to compare focus.
 The phase difference between the two images is calculated to determine the focus point.
 Samsung’s diagram below offers an intuitive look at this by comparing these left/right pixels to our eyes.